EmergeTools/emerge-android/gradle-plugin/README.md

     tag.set("release") // Optional, defaults to 'release'
     // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()

+    enabled.set(true) // If size tasks/project configuration are enabled.
   }

   performance {